abejeyapratap/fly-connectome/README.md

 # Drosophila Hemibrain Connectome

+This research project is based on the dataset provided by Google Research and the FlyEM team at Janelia Research Campus.
+The dataset is a connectome of the Drosophila brain, which is a map of all the neurons and their connections, available at https://www.janelia.org/project-team/flyem/hemibrain.

+For more information about the dataset: https://ai.googleblog.com/2020/01/releasing-drosophila-hemibrain.html

 ## Setup
 1. Install mini-conda from https://docs.conda.io/en/latest/miniconda.html
 2. Clone this repo and run the following commands: